 The role of risk management activities in the project will be to identify risks timely, assess their consequences (occurrence, impact on cost, results, time, most affected WPs and partners, among others), and develop suitable responses based on corrective courses of action or contingency plans.
 Risk tracking will thus be made through the different meetings in order to minimize their impact to the widest extent possible.
-At this stage, we have identified a list of possible risks which are described in Table 2.
+At this stage, we have identified a list of possible risks which are described in Table 3Fehler!
+Verweisquelle konnte nicht gefunden werden.
 Such risk log will be updated, whenever relevant, throughout the course of the project.